beatricevizuroiu/OOPP-G7/README.md

 Follow the below instructions to run the server program.

 #### Windows
-The server is currently only supported on Linux and Mac OS so windows users will have to install a WSL distro.
+The server is currently only supported on Linux and Mac OS so Windows users will have to install a WSL distro.
 Additionally they also want to install docker in some way.
-Whether that is through the windows installer or via WSL itself.
+Whether that is through the Windows installer or via WSL itself.

 #### Linux & Mac OS
 Make sure docker and docker-compose are installed prior to following any of these steps.